-Warintza is a high-grade porphyry copper-molybdenum-gold project located in southeastern Ecuador in the province of Morona Santiago, Canton Limon Indanza north of the Mirador copper-gold mine (owned by CRCC-Tongguan) and the Fruta del Norte gold mine (owned by Lundin Gold) and adjacent to the San Carlos-Panantza copper project (owned by CRCC-Tongguan).
+Warintza is a world class large-scale porphyry copper-molybdenum-gold project located in southeastern Ecuador in the province of Morona Santiago, Canton Limon Indanza north of the Mirador copper-gold mine (owned by CRCC-Tongguan) and the Fruta del Norte gold mine (owned by Lundin Gold) and adjacent to the San Carlos-Panantza copper project (owned by CRCC-Tongguan).
 The property includes nine metallic mineral concessions covering 268 km2.
 Four concessions with an area of 100 km2 are permitted for exploration activities including drilling and path construction.
 South32 Royalty Investments Pty Ltd holds a 2% net smelter royalty on the original four concessions.
 Concessions have a term of 25 years and can be renewed for additional periods of 25 years if applications for renewal are submitted before the expiration of the concessions.

 Warintza enjoys the support of its local Shuar Nationalities of Warints and Yawi with whom the Company shares an Impacts and Benefits Agreement ("IBA"), which was first signed in September 2020 and renewed in March 2022.
 The IBA provides certainty of community support for the responsible advancement of the Project from exploration and development through to production and is a major milestone in the Company's innovative corporate social responsibility ("CSR") program.
 This was the first IBA established in Ecuador and set the precedent for industry best practice for inclusive and mutually beneficial resource development in partnership with Indigenous Peoples.
 The IBA formalizes commitments toward supporting partner communities in their social and cultural practices.
-It also provides for eliminating or mitigating adverse impacts, employment, contracting and business opportunities supported by a robust program of education, skills and training together with community infrastructure development and financial benefits to maximize community participation and positive outcomes for Indigenous Peoples.
+It also provides for eliminating or mitigating adverse impacts, employment, contracting and business opportunities supported by a robust program of education, skills and training together with community infrastructure